niyas6161/Respiratory-Classification-Classification-Using-LungSounds/README.md

-# Respiratory-Classification-Classification-Using-LungSounds
-"The Respiratory Disease Classification System aids healthcare pros in diagnosing respiratory ailments via lung sounds.
-Using CNN and GRU models, it accurately classifies conditions from audio recordings."
+The Respiratory Disease Classification System is an innovative tool designed to assist healthcare professionals in diagnosing respiratory diseases based on lung sounds.
+Leveraging advanced machine learning techniques, specifically CNN and GRU models, the system analyzes audio recordings of lung sounds to classify various respiratory conditions accurately.